zakafz/openpolicy/SECURITY.md

 ## Reporting Guidelines

-To report a potential security issue, contact us directly via email at [support@openpolicyhq.com](mailto:support@openpolicyhq.com) or through our dedicated Slack channel.
+To report a potential security issue, contact us directly via email at [support@openpolicyhq.com](mailto:support@openpolicyhq.com)

 - Avoid automated scanning tools on our production systems or user interfaces.
 Reach out first, and we'll provision a testing environment.
 - Refrain from exploiting the issue beyond what's needed for proof-of-concept, such as excess data access or unauthorized changes.